 Example 1.
 “Lucy”

 Lucy had been on her own financially since she graduated from high school.
 Growing up, Lucy’s single mom struggled to find work that could support them.
-As her mom got paid, all the money was spent on rent, food, and other essentials.
+When her mom got paid, all the money was spent on rent, food, and other stuff, leaving them broke until the next paycheck.
 When her mom lost her job, the electricity got shut off.
 Eventually they were evicted from their apartment and had to move.